dangvq-daniel/CPI/readme.md

 python flows/cpi_pipeline.py
 ```

-> This step downloads, cleans, computes metrics, and loads the data into PostgreSQL/Supabase.
+> This step downloads, cleans, computes metrics, extracts City/Province, and loads the data into PostgreSQL/Supabase.

 5. **Visualize the data** using the Streamlit dashboard: